JoaquimEsteves/AASMA/README.md

                 if car wants to turn left-> check position ahead, if car wait for 1 cycle and recheck or if there's car                                                         in the position before the entrance on the right (+2, +1), wait 1 cycle and recheck, or there's a car in the position (+3, -1) wait 1 cycle at the entrance
                   HANDLE CHECKLIGHTS AFTER ALL THIS IS DONE (some more ifs getters nothing hard)

+   Parking:
+                if parking_spot ahead and free, then move forward and stop! if parking_spot aheas and !free, then turn left (same as for walls)